JumpKingPlus/JumpKingPlus/docs/_posts/2020-10-28-earlyrelease1.md

 ## Changelog

 First beta version for testers only.<br>
-Download available for public after release.
+Download available for public after official release.
 <!-- more -->

 ### Features added: